CPERLTAR/Vence-API/README.md

 <img src="docs/img_35.png" width=100% height=100%>

-## Configuring Username and Password
+### Configuring Your Username and Password

 Inside of the `config` folder you there is a file called `config.json` .
 Open this file inside of a text editor, such as Notepad (Windows) or the excellent and free Notepad++ (https://notepad-plus-plus.org/).
 Do not use Microsoft Word, as Word will likely cause the file to be incorrectly formatted.

 <img src="docs/img_36.png" width=100% height=100%>

-Under "customer", type in the customer value supplied to you by your Vence representative.
+Under "**customer**", type in the customer value supplied to you by your Vence representative.

-Under "dbuser", type in the database user supplied to you by your Vence representative.
+Under "**dbuser**", type in the database user supplied to you by your Vence representative.

-Under "dbpassword", type in the password supplied to you by your Vence representative.
+Under "**dbpassword**", type in the password supplied to you by your Vence representative.

-**Note: This username and password is different from the username and password you use to access HerdManager.**
+*Note: This username and password is different from the username and password you use to access HerdManager.*

 <img src="docs/img_41.png" width=100% height=100%>

 *Before* we save and close `config.json`, we will also edit the start and end dates.

-## Configuring the Start and End Dates
+### Configuring the Start and End Dates

-The start and end dates in the `config.json` are the start and end date that you want to pull data from.
-Editing these dates and times will pull a different date range for the data.

 Inside of a text editor, edit the "start_time" to the date and time where you would like the data to start.
-The date-time is in the format **Year-Month-Day Hour:Minute:Seconds** in the 24-hour format.
+The date/time is in the format **Year-Month-Day Hour:Minute:Seconds.Microseconds** in the 24-hour format.
 Be sure to preserve this formatting exactly (keep all of the dashes, spaces, and colons) or the script will likely fail.

 Also edit the "end_time" to date and time you want the data to end.

+Editing these dates and times will pull a different date range for the data.

 **Note: Pulling a large date range from the API _should_ work, but may take several minutes to process based on the speed of your internet connection, processor, and the number of virtual fence collars you have in your database.**